 In “Proposal B“, a Dominican teacher explains he would use the grant to go back to the Dominican Republic for the first time since he was a kid, to reconnect with his roots and model for students how to embrace their own culture.

-FFT Boston found that the selection committee would often favor applications like Proposal A — white teachers wanting to learn about other cultures — but why?
+FFT Boston found that members of the selection committee, especially white readers, would often favor applications like Proposal A — white teachers wanting to learn about other cultures — but why?
 How is that more important that deepening a teacher’s understanding of his or her own culture to share with students?